Many people prefer to keep a certain amount of cash in their investment portfolio, especially when investing for 5 years or less.

 Don’t Take on Too Much Risk if You Know When You Will Need the Money

 For example, on average, stocks return around 11% per year.
-However, those are not guaranteed returns and stocks can gain or lose much more than that in any given year.
-So it’s not generally recommended investing in equities for short term investments.
+However, those are not guaranteed returns, and stocks can gain or lose much more than that in any given year.
+So it’s not generally recommended to invest in equities for short-term investments.
 Real estate can also be a good investment for the long haul.
 But real estate has a liquidity issue.
 You can’t always access the funds at will.

-Where to Open CD Ladders
+Where to Build a CD Ladder